 - Small, risky loans: Most small businesses seek loans of less than $100,000, according to a 2014 Harvard Business School working paper by Karen Mills, former SBA administrator.
 However, banks want to underwrite larger loans because it costs a bank about the same amount to process a $50,000 loan as it does a $1 million loan.
 Small business loans are also inherently riskier than large business loans or even consumer loans.
 CDFIs, like Pathway Lending, have emerged to offer the small-dollar loans to these markets that traditional banks are less willing to underwrite.

 Don’t let these barriers keep you from successfully growing your business.
-Pathway Lending offers loans and advisory services to meet a variety of small business needs.
+As a nonprofit lender, Pathway Lending offers flexible loans and advisory services to help you find small business success.

 Contact us today to start the relationship and get your business moving forward.